pyinvoke/invoke/docs/concepts/cli/background.rst

     $ java -jar path/to/jar

 We're not a fan of this style so it was never under consideration.
+(That said, Invoke's parser mechanism is generic enough to support it with only minor tweaks.)

 Short flag peculiarities
 ------------------------

-Short flags tend to vary a bit more, re: whether an equals sign is allowed (``program -f=bar``), and sometimes even whether a space is required (``tail -n5``).
+Implementation of short flags tends to vary, re: whether an equals sign is allowed (``program -f=bar``), and sometimes even whether a space is required (``tail -n5``).

-There's also combined short flags (``tar -xzv`` standing in for ``tar -x -z -v``) which only work for boolean options as they'd be ambiguous otherwise (are the 2nd through Nth characters other combined short flags, or are they the argument to the 1st short flag?)
+There's also combined short flags (``tar -xzv`` standing in for ``tar -x -z -v``) which only work for boolean options as they'd be ambiguous otherwise (are the 2nd through Nth characters other combined short flags, or are they a value intended for the 1st short flag?)

-For the time being, we've gone with "equals sign optional" and for keeping combined flags as a "nice-to-have" feature we may add in later on (but not worth tackling right away.)
+Invoke supports both of these features: equals signs may be used with short flags just as with long flags (but are not required), and Boolean short flags may be combined.

 The multiple tasks vs positional args problem